dumgum84/ytp-dl/README.md

 - Privacy-first: connect/disconnect Mullvad per download
 - Smart quality selection: prefers 1080p H.264 + AAC (no transcoding)
 - Best format mode: let yt-dlp pick the highest quality available (adaptive, no transcoding)
-- Audio extraction: best audio stream as MP3 with embedded cover art and metadata (re-encodes only when the source isn't already MP3)
+- Audio extraction: best audio stream as MP3 with cover art and title/artist/date tags embedded in the file (re-encodes only when the source isn't already MP3)
 - Playlist support: YouTube playlists, SoundCloud sets, Bilibili series, Odysee playlists — downloads all tracks and produces a ZIP of the individual files
+- Multi-URL support: pass several comma-separated URLs (single videos and/or playlists) in one request — each downloads into its own subdirectory to avoid filename collisions, and the whole set is returned as a single ZIP
-- Optional per-file metadata: emits title/artist and writes a thumbnail for OS lock-screen / Media Session controls (opt-in via the `metadata` field)
+- Optional real-time track info: with the `metadata` field on, the job emits per-file title/artist and a thumbnail *to the client* as it runs — `[meta]` / `[meta_thumb]` SSE events plus a sidecar image — to drive Media Session controls (opt-in, off by default)
 - Streaming HTTP API:
   - `POST /api/download` streams real-time yt-dlp output as Server-Sent Events (SSE)
   - `GET  /api/fetch/<job_id>` fetches the finished file